michaelb/sniprun/README.md

 Sniprun also add the typical boilerplate so you only need to select the lines that really do the job, rather than those plus everything in the enclosing `int main() {` or equivalent.

-[vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender, but does things differently enough I made sniprun instead.
+[vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is [vim-slime](https://github.com/jpalardy/vim-slime), but they do things differently enough I made sniprun instead.